Cross-Shape Attention for Part Segmentation of 3D Point Clouds: Introduction

 \section{Introduction}

-Learning geometric representations is fundamental to shape understanding and processing.
-Over the recent years, there has been significant research in developing deep networks that operate directly on 3D point clouds.
-Inspired by advances of deep learning on graphs, several architectures have been proposed to learn point-wise representations of shapes through graph convolution and attention layers \cite{wang2018dynamic,Liu2019,li2019deepgcns,jiang2019hierarchical,xu2019gridgcn,Wang2019gcn,shi2019pairwiseattention}.
-The layers of these networks output a representation for each point by weighting and aggregating representations and relations with other points within the same input point set.
-In this manner, these networks hierarchically encode shape structure useful for performing high-level tasks, such as shape segmentation.
+Learning effective point-based representations is fundamental to shape understanding and processing.
+In recent years, there has been significant research in developing deep neural architectures to learn point-wise representations of shapes through convolution and attention layers, useful for performing high-level tasks, such as shape segmentation.
+The common denominator of these networks is that they output a representation for each shape point by weighting and aggregating representations and relations with other points within the same shape.

-In this paper, we propose to extend graph convolution and attention to operate \emph{across shapes of an input collection} (Figure \ref{fig:teasers}).
+In this work, we propose a \emph{cross-shape attention} mechanism that enables interaction and propagation of point-wise feature representations across shapes of an input collection.
 In our architecture, the representation of a point in a shape is learned by combining representations originating from points in the same shape as well as other shapes.
-The rationale for such approach is that if a point on one shape is related to a point on another shape e.g., they lie on geometrically or semantically similar patches or parts, then cross-shape convolution can promote consistency in their resulting representations and part label assignments.
-Our approach is also inspired by early shape segmentation approaches that transfer deformable part templates across shapes by alternating between estimating point correspondences and alignment \cite{Kim13,Huang:2015:deeplearningsurfaces}.
-In our case we do not estimate correspondences or alignment explicitly and we do not rely on hang-engineered part templates or pairwise terms.
-We instead leverage graph attention to determine and weigh pairs of points on different shapes.
-We integrate these weights in our cross-shape convolution scheme to hierarchically learn point representations.
+The rationale for such an approach is that if a point on one shape is related to a point on another shape e.g., they lie on geometrically or semantically similar patches or parts, then cross-shape attention can promote consistency in their resulting representations and part label assignments.
+We leverage neural attention to determine and weigh pairs of points on different shapes.
+We integrate these weights in our cross-shape attention scheme to learn more consistent point representations for the purpose of semantic shape segmentation.